microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignment-delta.md

 ## Response

-If successful, this function returns a `200 OK` response code and a [educationAssignment](../resources/educationassignment.md) collection in the response body.
+If successful, this function returns a `200 OK` response code and an [educationAssignment](../resources/educationassignment.md) collection in the response body.

 ## Examples